jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

 So the Docker piece is sorted; now for setting up the runner.

 #### Install/Configure Runner
-I know I've been talking about a singular runner, but I'm actually seting up multiple instances of the runner on the same host to allow running jobs in parallel.
-I could probably support four simultaneous builds in my homelab but I'll settle two runners for now (after all, I only have two build flavors so far anyway).
+I know I've been talking about a singular runner, but I'm actually setting up multiple instances of the runner on the same host to allow running jobs in parallel.
+I could probably support four simultaneous builds in my homelab but I'll start with just two runners for now (after all, I only have two build flavors so far anyway).

 Each runner instance needs its own directory so I create those under `/opt/github/`: